stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): Why does the value of the automatic variable _ERROR_ only go from 0 to 1?
 - Question (kveng−stat6250): How do we know if we have multiple erros if the system only show the value of 1 despite having multiple erros?
 - *Question* (lwang30-stat6250): Is **_ERROR_** in the execution phase a dummy variable ?
+- Question (aoneill2−stat6250): Does the value of the automatic variable _ERROR_ equal the number of actual errors encountered?